Protection of Vulnerable Groups Scheme

-The Protection of Vulnerable Groups Scheme (PVGS) is a service offered by Disclosure Scotland to enable organisations in the public, private and Voluntary sectors to make more informed decisions when recruiting for regulated work involving vulnerable people.
-It achieves this by analysing individuals criminal records.
+The Protection of Vulnerable Groups Scheme (PVGS) is a service offered by Disclosure Scotland to enable organisations in the public, private and voluntary sectors to make more informed decisions when recruiting for regulated work involving vulnerable people.
+It achieves this by analysing individuals' criminal records.

-It is similar to the Disclosure and Baring Service in England and Wales.
+It is similar to the Disclosure and Barring Service in England and Wales.

 Process

-There are 4 different types of disclosure record available under the PVGS:
+There are four different types of disclosure record available under the PVGS: